Time to walk the dog – The pros and cons of temping30 Nov, 20215 minutes

 What we mean by that is the requirements of the working world have changed for many businesses.
 It is not uncommon for a company to work with temp working as a permanent operational choice.
 Project work and the rise of the 'gig economy' approach means employers sometimes simply do not need the traditional 9 – 5 workforces anymore.
 As a result, there are some excellent job opportunities available.

-Temp working is about your lifestyle as much as the available work.
 Work-life balance matters because it is important for your emotional and physical wellbeing.
 Temping puts you in control of where and when you work—assuming that the work is available where and when you want it, of course.
 Undoubtedly, the biggest worry people have around temping is the concern of the available roles suddenly drying up.
 Yes, that is possible, and it has happened before, but right now, the opposite is very much the case.
 If you are thinking of temp work, then the first thing to do is speak to your recruiter about what is available around the hours and jobs you want to work in.

-Temporary jobs pay more over the short term.
 We need to be very clear about what this means, though.
 While it is true that some temp roles pay more per hour than permanent roles, there is a downside.
 In the run up to Christmas, for example, you may be able to build up cash very quickly by temping, but the time you can do that for will be limited.
 If you have periods of not working, the overall pay for a permanent worker soon catches up.

-Temping could allow you to decide on your actual career.
 If you are unsure of where your career path is heading, temping offers the opportunity to experience different jobs and work environments.
-It isn’t unusual for people to temp until they find something they are really interested in.
+It isn't unusual for people to temp until they find something they are really interested in.

-It could ease you back into the workplace if you have been away for a while.
 If you are returning after a period of illness, giving time to childcare or any other reason, and you want to ease yourself back into the workplace, temping is a great option.